 But chewable tablets can be a lot more subtle because you don’t need to swallow them whole with liquid, making them easier to use low-key when you think you’re going to need them.

+There are a few reputable online subscription services that offer chewable ED medications.
 Here are some chewable ED tablets that you can consider.

 Staxyn is one of the brand names for the ED medication vardenafil.
 Staxyn was approved by the Food and Drug Administration (FDA) in 2010 and has been offered as a regular pill for years now, but has more recently been offered as a chewable tablet too.

 Like sildenafil and tadalafil, Staxyn is a classic PDE5 inhibitor that helps improve the mechanisms that allow blood to flow into the penis to cause an erection.
 And like other chewable PDE5 inhibitors from Hims and BlueChew, they’re a much more subtle and easy method for taking ED medication when you think you’ll need it.

 Staxyn is also covered by most insurance plans.
 This means that you can receive a prescription from any qualified medical professional, whether in person or through a telemedicine provider.
 This also means that cost may vary depending on your insurance, ranging from $30 to $120 per pack.

 To know how PDE5 inhibitors work, it’s useful to know what happens when you get an erection.